A Day in the Life of a Nurse: What to Expect

 Morning Rounds

 Nurses then start their rounds, visiting each patient to assess their condition, administer morning medications, and perform necessary treatments or procedures.
+Essential tools such as a stethoscope and a penlight are frequently used during assessments.
 This is also an opportunity to build rapport with patients, offering reassurance and answering any questions they may have.

 Throughout the Day: Continuous Care and Coordination